Plan the conversation carefully.

 Start small

-I want to talk about deactivation strategies, and I am trying to keep this to one clear next step.
+I want to talk about can you see attachment style in texts? look at patterns, not labels, and I am trying to keep this to one clear next step.

 Reduce guessing